timofeysie/acknowledge/notes/javascript/javascript-study-list.md

 A function that remembers the environment in which it was created.
 This means that a closure has access to variables from its own scope, the scope of the outer function, and the global scope.
 Closures are created whenever a function is created, at function creation time.

-Here’s a simple example of a closure:
+Here's a simple example of a closure:

 ```JavaScript
 function outerFunction(outerVariable) {